geudde/attic-chest/pages/04.season-3/10.meeting-38/07.hercules/docs.md

 Whose valiant deeds recorded in the sky,
 In yonder starry constellation lie?
 Deceive no more our truth enquiring eyes
-As some new planet of th’eastern skies —
+As some new planet of th’ eastern skies —
 *Hence!* Where imagination — fiction’s free —
 *Utopia’s isle* is only worthy thee?
 Thy punishment be just, altho’ severe,